-Agricultural wastes, post processing of agricultural produce and fruit wastes possesses a great environmental concern and pollution.
-These waste account about more than 1000 metric tonnes that goes into inefficient management that ultimately leads to littering, incarnation, landfills, municipal wastes causing health and environmental hazards along with pollution (Perlack, 2005).
+Agricultural wastes, post-processing of agricultural produce, and fruit wastes possess a great environmental concern and pollution.
+These wastes account to about more than 1000 metric tonnes which are mismanaged and ultimately leads to littering, incarnation, landfills, and municipal wastes causing health and environmental hazards along with pollution (Perlack, 2005).
 The better way of utilizing these wastes are by converting these carbon sources into green fuel (Bhatia et al., 2012).
-Studies by (Wheals et al., 1999); (Perlack, 2005) showed that many developed and developing nations such as USA, Russia, Japan, China, Brazil etc. have adapted Bio-Ethanol as an alternative to fossil fuel.
-Proper strategies for collection, distribution, segregation of the agrowaste/Food process waste with technological advancement in processing and optimization of attributes will play vital role in conversion of these stock carbon sources into green hydrocarbon (Hari Krishna and Chowdary, 2000); (Gould, 1984)
+Studies by (Wheals et al., 1999); (Perlack, 2005) showed that many developed and developing nations such as USA, Russia, Japan, China, Brazil have adapted bio-ethanol as an alternative to fossil fuel.
+Proper strategies for collection, distribution, and segregation of the agro waste/food process waste with technological advancement in processing and optimization of attributes will play a vital role in the conversion of these stock carbon sources into green hydrocarbon (Hari Krishna and Chowdary, 2000) (Gould, 1984).

-Post-harvest wheat straw is a one of the prominent agrowaste with approx. produced more than 185×10^6 tonnes globally (Ballesteros et al., 2006).
+Post-harvest wheat straw is a prominent agro waste which approximately produce more than 185 x 10^6 tonnes globally (Ballesteros et al., 2006).
 India also produces huge quantity of wheat straw (Chandel and Sukumaran, 2017).
-Post-harvest sugarcane waste and post process sugarcane bagasses (cane to sugar processing) also are most promising agrowaste that can be utilized as substrate for bio-ethanol production (Sánchez, 2009); (Kapoor et al., 2007).
-Sugar cane bagasses has been used for production of 2^{nd} generation ethanol Kapoor (Betancur and Pereira Jr, 2010).
-Sugarcane bagasses accounts more than

-380 x 106 tonnes globally (Sánchez, 2009).
-Many food process waste especially produces from after-commercial process such as exotic fruits such as pineapple, sweet lemon and Litchi are also produced in large quantities.
-India is largest producer of pineapple and is one of the most consumed and processed food resources.
-However, there is approx. 60%-70% yield of the food process waste of pineapple reaching approx. 1527.93 x 103 tonnes (Bhandari et al., 2013); (Nishio et al., 1980).
-These wastes can be potential source for the substrate for bio-ethanol production (Hansen et al., 2013); (Ban-Koffi and Han, 1990).
-Several characteristics of peels of sweet orange (un-utilized lignocellulose content after food process) such as easy availability, high cellulose content and no competition with the food chain makes it an ideal substrate for bioethanol production (Braddock et al., 1999); (Castello et al., 2010); (Rani et al., 2009).
-India is also largest producer and consumer of Litchi fruit (National Horticulture Board, New Delhi, 2005); (Jiang et al., 2003).
-The high cellulose content in peels of Litchi fruit can be potential agrowaste substrate for bio-ethanol production (Sivakumar et al., 2007).
+Post-harvest sugarcane waste and post-process sugarcane bagasses (cane to sugar processing) are also promising agro wastes that can be utilized as substrate for bio-ethanol production (Sánchez, 2009); (Kapoor et al., 2007).
+Sugar cane bagasses have been used for production of 2^{nd} generation ethanol (Kapoor et al., 2007) (Betancur and Pereira Jr, 2010).
+Sugarcane bagasses account to more than 380 x 106 tonnes globally (Sánchez, 2009).
+Many food-processed wastes were produced from after-commercial process such as exotic fruits like pineapple, sweet lemon and litchi which are also produced in large quantities.
+India is the largest producer of pineapple which is one of the most consumed and processed food resources.
+However, there is approximately 60%-70% yield of the food process waste of pineapple reaching approximately 1527.93 x 103 tonnes (Bhandari et al., 2013); (Nishio et al., 1980).
+These wastes can be potential sources of substrate for bio-ethanol production (Hansen et al., 2013); (Ban-Koffi and Han, 1990).
+Several characteristics of sweet orange peels (un-utilized lignocellulose content after food process) such as availability, high cellulose content, and no competition with the food chain makes it an ideal substrate for bioethanol production (Braddock et al., 1999); (Castello et al., 2010); (Rani et al., 2009).
+India is also the largest producer and consumer of litchi fruit (National Horticulture Board, New Delhi, 2005); (Jiang et al., 2003).
+The high cellulose content in peels of the litchi fruit can be potential agro-waste substrate for bio-ethanol production (Sivakumar et al., 2007).